NSW Work Injury Claim

 If the injury has already shifted into a formal dispute, review the disputes hub, the workers compensation process hub, and the weekly payments stopped guide.

-We can review the stage your claim is at, the documents you have, and whether the insurer is drifting toward a liability, treatment, or weekly-payments dispute.
+We can review the stage of the claim, the documents you have, and whether the current issue concerns liability, treatment, weekly payments, work capacity or another decision.

 Frequently asked questions